From The Merk Manual..."An uncommon syndrome of failing placental function and fetal jeopardy that occurs after 42 wk."

 Be sure to keep yourself well hydrated.
 Studies have shown that drinking water increases the amount of amniotic fluid.
 If you are dehydrated at a prenatal appointment, the lower fluid volume may cause your caregiver to become concerned about postmaturitiy.

 When you and your caregiver are confident your baby is postmature, you can discuss options for how to begin labor.
-Because postmature babies are at increased risk for asphyxia and meconium aspiration, you may have fewer options about how your caregiver helps you in labor.
+Because postmature babies are at increased risk for asphyxia and meconium aspiration, you may have fewer options about how your caregiver is able to help you in labor.
 For example, it may be recommended you not use certain medications, or that you only have a "trial" of contractions to determine if your baby is handling them well before deciding to continue an induction.

 Enkin, Keirse, Nilson, Crowther, Duley, Hodnett and Hofmeyr.
 A guide to effective care in pregnancy and childbirth Third Edition.
 2000.
 Oxford: Oxford University Press.